Skip to main content

 There are various kinds of gas which can be used to generate electricity:

-Natural gas - 95% methane - non renewable
+Natural gas - around 95% methane; non renewable

-Coal-seam gas - mostly methane with trace ethane, nitrogen and carbon dioxide - non renewable
+Coal-seam gas - mostly methane, with trace amounts of ethane, nitrogen and carbon dioxide; non-renewable

-Landfill gas - 40-60% methane and large carbon dioxide component - renewable
+Landfill gas - typically 40–60% methane with a high carbon dioxide content; renewable

 GAS INFORMATION HUB